Generic tips for developing HPLC methods using Cogent TYPE-C™ columns

 The value of these columns is found in the wide range of solvents that can be used with them and the unique and strong retention they can have for polar compounds while at the same time retaining non polar compounds.
 Selection of the column (ie. Diamond Hydride, Phenyl Hydride, Amide, Diol, Bidentate C18, Bidentate C8, UDC-Cholesterol, UDA (wcx) or Silica-C) will be determined by your compounds of interest.
 Mixtures that will be highly polar and do not contain non polar compounds might be better suited with the Diamond Hydride, Phenyl Hydride, Amide or Silica-C where compounds with both polar and non polar might be better separated on the Bidentate C18, Bidentate C8, UDC-Cholesterol, Phenyl Hydride or Amide.

 Step 1: Mobile Phase Selection.
 After you have properly installed the column, conditioned it according to our suggestions, it is a good idea to start with a typical gradient run.
 We suggest starting with an acidified mobile phase of water and acetonitrile.
 Acidify the mobile phase with up to 0.5% of an acid such as formic or acetic acid.
-If you are not using LCMS, TFA is another good candidate.
+If you are not using LCMS, TFA is another good candidate as long as you do not exceed 0.01% concentration.

 Step 2: Equilibrate (Reversed Phase).
 Run about 6 column volumes of the mobile phase in Step 1 at 95% water.